boylea/monitoring_async_talk/async.rst

     A concurrent program is one that is able to work on multiple tasks in the same period of time.

-    Asynchronous is interleaved task execute.
-We can alternately run chunks of different tasks.

     Parallel execution mean running different tasks in the same instant of time.
 For this we must have multiple CPU cores.

+    Asynchronous is interleaved task execution.
+We can alternately run chunks of different tasks.

 ----------------------------------------------------------------